 Many people who are lactose intolerant can still have up to 1/2 cup of milk without experiencing any symptoms.
 Lactose-free milk products can also be found at most supermarkets.
 And not all dairy products contain a lot of lactose.
 You may still be able to eat some hard cheeses, such as cheddar, Swiss, and Parmesan, or cultured milk products like yogurt.
 Low-fat or nonfat milk products typically have less lactose as well.

 An over-the-counter lactase enzyme is available in capsule, pill, drops, or chewable form to take before consuming dairy products.
 The drops can also be added to a carton of milk.

 People who are lactose intolerant and not consuming milk or dairy products may become deficient in calcium, vitamin D, riboflavin, and protein.
 Taking calcium supplements or eating foods that are either naturally high in calcium or are calcium-fortified is recommended.

 The Long Term: Adjusting to a Lactose-Free Diet and Lifestyle

 Symptoms will go away if milk and milk products are removed from the diet.
 Learn to read food labels carefully to detect ingredients that may contain lactose.
 Aside from milk and cream, look out for ingredients derived from milk, such as:

 Many foods that you would not expect to contain milk may actually contain milk and lactose.
 Examples include:

 - many instant soups

 Lactose intolerance cannot be prevented.
-However, the symptoms of lactose intolerance can be prevented by eating less dairy.
-Most people who are lactose intolerant can still drink up to a half cup of milk without having symptoms.
+The symptoms of lactose intolerance can be prevented by eating less dairy.
 Drinking low-fat or fat-free milk may also result in fewer symptoms.
-Try dairy milk alternatives such as almond, soy, or rice milk.
+Try dairy milk alternatives such as almond, flax, soy, or rice milk.
 Milk products with the lactose removed are also available.